-Trading, investing is my enjoyment – an outlet for my analytical, avid reader and reserved/introvert side.
+Trading and investing are my something I enjoy – an outlet for my analytical side.

-- Whilst still working full time, I will go in/out med term 1-3 years, based on chart/dates.
+- Whilst still working full time, I will go in/out med term 1-3 years, based on chart/dates (for stock).

 - Once I can devote a good time on stock research – full time – I can do value investing more thoroughly i.e. know know my stock’s business operations.